-The plant materials for the present work were collected from different parts of India, particularly, Kerala, Tamil nadu, Madhya Predesh, Gujarat and Kashmir.
-Most of the Caryophyllaceae and the Polygonaceae members were procured from Kashmir, while most of the Chenopodiaceae and the Amaranthaceae members were collected from Gujarat.
+The plant materials for the present work were collected from different parts of India such as Quilon, Trivandrum (Kerala), Ooty (Tamil nadu), Paschmarhi (Madhya Pradesh), Mahabaleshwar, Poona (Western Ghats), Gujarat and Kashmir.
+All the plants were properly identified and the voucher specimens are deposited in the herbarium of the M.S.
+University of Baroda, Baroda (BARO).
+The voucher specimens and the place of collection of the plant materials are presented in Appendix.
 The leaves used for extraction were from the 5th node downwards.
 Care was taken in collecting only the healthy leaves.
 The leaves were dried at the place of collection in shade and later completely dried by keeping in an oven at 60°C. The dried leaves were powdered and stored in airtight glass bottles or plastic bags.
 This powder was used for the analysis of almost all the chemical markers.
-Fresh materials. whenever available, were used for testing iridoids and proanthocyanidins.
-A brief account of the chemical compounds used as markers and the various methods followed in their extraction and characterisation is presented below.
+Fresh materials, whenever available, were used for testing iridoids and proanthocyanidins.
+A brief account of the chemical compounds used as markers and the Various methods followed for their extraction and characterisation is presented below.